HTML5 Application Cache

 Every page with the manifest attribute specified will be cached when the user visits it.
 If the manifest attribute is not specified, the page will not be cached (unless the page is specified directly in the manifest file).

 The recommended file extension for manifest files is: ".appcache"

-A manifest file needs to be served with the correct MIME-type, which is "text/cache-manifest".
+A manifest file needs to be served with the correct media type, which is "text/cache-manifest".
 Must be configured on the web server.